cdktf/cdktf-provider-cloudflare/docs/rateLimit.java.md

 - *Type:* java.lang.Number

-The time in seconds to count matching traffic.
+The time in seconds (an integer value) to count matching traffic.

-If the count exceeds threshold within this period the action will be performed.
+If the count exceeds the configured threshold within this period, Cloudflare will perform the configured action.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/rate_limit#period RateLimit#period}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/rate_limit#period RateLimit#period}

 ---